smrace/CIS454_StudySpace/README.md

 # Known bugs
 -Entering a room number to confirm a room reservation fills out all confirm room fields for each room in all building pages
--User stays logged in even if remember me is not selected
+-User stays logged in even if remember me is not selected  when logging in

 # Unfinished Features
 -In the survey when a radio button is not selected and the user attempts to submit, there is no error message prompted.
 If we had more time, this would have been implemented.
 Due to group discussions, this was deemed less important to complete than other finalized features.
+-When reserving a room, the inputted room number is not checked to make sure it matches the room number of the room being reserved.
--When reserving a room,
--Currently the reservations that are cancelled are not updated in the database
+-When reserving a room, the inputted room number is not checked to make sure it matches a room number in the database.
+-When reserving a room, the inputted room number is not check to make sure that the room has not already been reserved.
+Rooms can be double booked.
+-When cancelling a reservation, the reservation is not actually cancelled.
+-The forgot password? button does not work when attempting to log in.